 A five-page suspension order of the regulator made available on Tuesday said the suspension was due to the "irresponsible" behaviour of Uber in "unduly challenging the limit of fair regulation" by continuing to accept driver applications.

 At a congressional hearing earlier this month, Uber told lawmakers there were nearly 67,000 drivers registered with Uber in the Philippines.

 Grace Poe, a senator and prominent advocate for improving the Philippines' notoriously shoddy transport services, said the regulator's order was "cruel and absurd".

 In a statement, she said stopping Uber "further exacerbates the problem of having an utter lack of safe, reliable and convenient transportation options for our people."

 But President Rodrigo Duterte's spokesman Ernesto Abella said a balance must be struck "between innovation and laws and regulations that the (regulator) has to implement as part of its administrative function".
-(Additional reporting by Martin Petty; Editing by Muralikumar Anantharaman and Susan Thomas)
+(Reporting by Manolo Serapio Jr and Martin Petty; Editing by Muralikumar Anantharaman)